-AigueMarine is an international travel agency specializing in tailor-made luxury travel organization tailoring to the time and budget of its customers.
+AigueMarine is an international travel agency specializing in tailor-made luxury travel organizations tailoring to the time and budget of its customers.

 By contacting GMA, AigueMarine wanted to develop its visibility in the Chinese travel market.
 To do this, our agency’s strategy included the points mentioned in the article: the development of a significant presence on Baidu through an SEO campaign and also by creating conversations on forums and websites such as Q-A. We helped AigueMarine create unique content targeting a particular segment of Chinese travelers.